(This page revised October 10, 2015)

 A pen that might fool an inexperienced collector is this one:

 The problem is that this pen isn’t hard rubber at all.
 Like the barrel of the Hundred Year Pen above, this entire pen is celluloid.
 If it were rubber, applying a fair amount of pressure while rubbing the barrel briskly with the ball of your thumb would produce a slight odor of burning rubber as the friction heated the material; but there is no such smell when you rub this pen.
-It’s a Canadian Duofold, and Parker’s Canadian factory in Toronto made pens to suit its clientèle.
-Canadians held onto chasing after hard rubber had gone the way of the dodo, long enough for it to appear on this pen.
+It’s a Canadian Duofold.
+Parker’s Canadian factory in Toronto made pens to suit its own clientèle, and not necessarily in synchrony with U.S. manufacture.
+The Canadians held onto chasing after hard rubber had gone the way of the dodo, long enough for it to appear on this pen.
 So what about the pen’s actual age?
-Look closely at the shape of the section and the cap.
+Look at the cap bands.
+In the United States, Parker did not introduce twin cap bands on the Duofold until 1928.
+Look even more closely, at the shape of the section and the cap.
 This is a streamlined Duofold!
-In the United States, Parker introduced the streamlined Duofold in 1929.
-Foreign production frequently lagged behind the American arm in terms of design changes, and it’s most probable that this pen was made in the 1930s, not the 1920s.
+The U.S. introduction of the streamlined Duofold was in 1929.
+This pen couldn’t have been made before 1929, and it was most probably made in the 1930s, not the 1920s.

 Pen No 3 — What’s It Made Of?